Mech-Elites: Illuminating the Mechanic Space of GVGAI: Introduction

 In this paper, we introduce the use of AI methods to identify the mechanics of a game and generate levels from this list of mechanics.
-These levels are be mutated to reach a level of fitness that both demonstrates the individual critical mechanic or combination of mechanics using the least amount of noise in the level and within a favorable time constraint.
-This has been done in the past as a proof of concept for Mario levels, \cite{khalifa2019intentional}, where mechanics were predefined for the algorithm.
-In this paper, we apply that method, with some modifications, to several different types of games with mechanics being automatically parsed from a game's description file.
-One potential application with this would be to augment a tutorial generation system, such as AtDelfi~\cite{green2018atdelfi}, so that it can automatically develop levels that teach the critical mechanics of any game.
-In this paper, we will focus on 4 different games from the GVG-AI framework: Zelda, Solarfox, Plants, and RealPortals.
-Although the generated levels look much different than the originals, all levels are playable and showcase the activation of a diverse array of mechanic combinations.
+We are searching the space to find levels that both demonstrates individual critical mechanics and the combination of them.
+The evolved levels are playable with respect to gameplaying agents and they contain simple layouts and straightforward designs.
+This has been done in the past as a proof of concept for Mario levels, \cite{khalifa2019intentional}; where mechanics were predefined for the algorithm.
+We apply that method with some modifications, to 4 different games from the GVG-AI framework~\cite{perez2019general}: Zelda, Solarfox, Plants, and RealPortals.
+In this work, the game mechanics are automatically parsed from a game's description file instead of being fed by the designer.
+One potential application of this level generation would be to augment a tutorial generation system, such as AtDelfi~\cite{green2018atdelfi}, so that it can automatically develop levels that teach the different game mechanics.